grnet/kamaki/docs/developers/extending-clients-api.rst

     $ python test.py Client request

 Each package contains a test module (test.py) which is also runnable from the command line.
-E.g. the pithos package contains a Pithos test which contains, among others, the download sub-test:
+E.g. in the pithos package there is a test module which contains, among others, the **download** sub-test:

 .. code-block:: console